Alan-Cha/iter8-blog/custom-metric.md

 Finally, `metrics[0].params[0].jqExpression` is the [jq expression](https://stedolan.github.io/jq/manual/) that should be applied to the query response in order to extract the metrics value.

-### How to use a custom metrics file
+### Using a custom metrics file

 ![Experiment with custom metrics](images/custommetrics.png)

-To use custom metrics in your experiment, you need to use the `custommetrics` task.
+To use custom metrics in your experiment, use the `custommetrics` task.

 Consider the following experiment.